Yankee dryer: Configuration

 The coating is sprayed together with water in the space between the creping blade and the press through a spray bar with nozzles.
 Only the narrow space between this spray bar and the press is the one in which the water coming with the coating shall be evaporated and the polymer has to cure.
-For this reason for the base coating increasingly pre-cured polymers are used.
+For this reason, pre-cured polymers are increasingly used for the base coating.